stat545ubc-2024/assignment-b2-mbeletsky/tests/README.md

 # Welcome to tests
-This folder contains the source material for running test() on the R package assignment2mbeletsky.
+This folder contains the source material for running **devtools::test()** on the R package assignment2mbeletsky.